oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 - [OAuth 2.0 and OpenID Connect Overview](https://developer.okta.com/docs/concepts/oauth-openid/)
 - [Secure Access to AWS EKS Clusters for Admins](/blog/2021/10/08/secure-access-to-aws-eks)

-Check the code out on [GitHub](https://github.com/oktadev/okta-java-spring-k8s-istio-microservices-example).
+You can find all the code from this example on [GitHub](https://github.com/oktadev/okta-java-spring-k8s-istio-microservices-example).

 If you liked this tutorial, chances are you'll enjoy the others we publish.
 Please follow [@oktadev on Twitter](https://twitter.com/oktadev) and [subscribe to our YouTube channel](https://youtube.com/oktadev) to get notified when we publish new developer tutorials.